-Will trade be the same after coronavirus?
+Will Trade be the same after coronavirus?

 Processing presents an opportunity for value addition to rich raw materials as we process, package and add value.
 Some examples are:

-Breweries - Africa in particular has a low-cost beer market due to the ready availability of starch crops such as Maize, Cassava, and Sorghum.
+• Breweries – Africa in particular has a low-cost beer market due to the readily availability of starch crops such as Maize, Cassava, and Sorghum.

-Apart from the above, developing export-based manufacturing in sub-Saharan Africa by increasing local production in areas such as PPEs, Sanitizers, Pharmaceuticals, Construction materials, chemical and machinery.

 Investments and improvements in infrastructure can significantly lower production and transaction costs, thereby increasing competitiveness and expanding market access.

-An opportunity to develop Strategic facilities such as Trade harbours, financial hubs and special economic zones create avenues to improve our infrastructure to make our nations more attractive to investors.
+• An opportunity to develop Strategic facilities such as Trade harbors, financial hubs, and special economic zones create avenues to improve our infrastructure to make our nations more attractive to investors.

-Infrastructure is a key determinant of attracting investment in export-based manufacturing.
-In Rwanda, the favourable business climate, along with relatively high-quality infrastructure and trade logistics services, suggests it has a promising platform to attract Foreign Direct Investment into export-based manufacturing.
-Countries that do not have these favourable infrastructure characteristics are likely to miss the next wave of Chinese investments into the African manufacturing sector.
+• Infrastructure is a key determinant of attracting investment in export-based manufacturing.
+In Rwanda, the favorable business climate, along with relatively high-quality infrastructure and trade logistics services, suggests it has a promising platform to attract Foreign Direct Investment into export-based manufacturing.
+Countries that do not have these favorable infrastructure characteristics are likely to miss the next wave of Chinese investments into African manufacturing sector.

 How do we salvage and keep AfCFTA on track amidst Covid-19 restrictions?

-Ease the cost of Transacting: Collaboration amongst financial institutions, telecommunications companies and Fintechs to improve convenience and reduce the cost of cross border transactions to promote trade as well as support the expansion in eCommerce channels.
+• Ease cost of Transacting: Collaboration amongst financial institutions, telecommunications companies and Fintechs to improve convenience and reduce cost of cross border transactions to promote trade as well as support the expansion in ecommerce channels.

-Digitisation: Movement restriction also offers an opportunity for the continent to move away from our traditional ways of trading and leveraging on innovative solutions to promote trade.
+• Digitisation: Movement restriction also offer an opportunity for the continent to move away from our traditional ways of trading and leveraging on innovative solutions to promote trade.
 We need to create and trade over digital commodities and stock markets.

 Conclusion